Erie County Savings Bank (Erie, PA)

 Article Text

-Driven Insane by Loss of Money.
+A Family of Cranks.
 ERIE, Pa., Oct.
-3.-Leo Schreck and wife and John Flicke had $118 deposited in the Erie County Savings Bank when the bank suspended.
-The loss of the money drove them insane.
-Thinking afterwards they were committing a great sin, they inflicted self-flagellation.
-To-day two officers saw the man and his wife digging a grave in the back yard.
-The officers entered, and found the people intended to enact the death of Christ, to be followed by killing the children to represent Herod's slaughter of the innocents.
+4.-Leo Schreck and wife and John Flicke had $118 deposited in the Erie County Savings bank.
+When the bank suspended the loss of the money drove them insane.
+Thinking afterwards they were committing a great sin they inflicted self flΓ€ggelation.
+To-day two officers saw the man and wife digging a grave in the back yard.
+The house was entered and it was found they intended to enact the death of Christ, to be followed by killing the children to represent Herod's slaughter of the innocents.
 All were arrested.

 Article from The Wheeling Daily Intelligencer, June 3, 1885